vworldat/AttachmentBundle/README.md

         # Number of directory levels to auto-generate
         storage_depth:  3

-        # Name of the filesystem to use.
-Don't use dashes ("-") inside those names!
+        # Name of the storage to use.
-        filesystem:     web_storage
+        storage:        web_storage

         # Now we have defined the default values we can override some of them as needed
         models: